SimplifyMyCloud/GCP-InfrastructureState/FoundationLayer/GCP_Projects_Ops/README.md

 GCP Project named `iq9-ops` hosted in the GCP Folder named `ops`.

-This is the opselopment environment for iq9.
+This is the ops development environment for iq9.

 Terraform will be run in this directory, creating a Terraform state containing: